Starburst Warp Speed#

 warmUpType

 The materialization type performed on the specified column in the specified table.
-Valid values are WARM_UP_TYPE_DATA for data cache acceleration, WARM_UP_TYPE_BASIC for index acceleration, and WARM_UP_TYPE_LUCENE for text search acceleration.
+Valid values are WARM_UP_TYPE_DATA for data cache acceleration WARM_UP_TYPE_BASIC for index acceleration, and WARM_UP_TYPE_LUCENE for text search acceleration.

 priority